-Lady Gaga Shares More Details On Upcoming Las Vegas Residency Which Will Kick Off At The End OF This Year
+Lady Gaga Shares More Details On Upcoming Las Vegas Residency Which Will Kick Off At The End Of This Year

 “I can’t wait to share ENIGMA with all of my fans and with Las Vegas.
 We’re creating a show unlike anything I’ve done before.
 It will be a celebration of all that is unique and different within us.
 The challenges of bravery can be overcome with creativity and courage that is grown out of adversity, love, and music.”

 During her stay in Vegas, Gaga will perform two separate shows — Lady Gaga Enigma and Lady Gaga Jazz & Piano.
 Between the two, Gaga will play 27 shows and fans will get to choose between Enigma and Jazz & Piano.
 Enigma will be centered around Gaga’s hit pop songs while the jazz and piano show will feature “stripped-down versions” of her music.
-There will be 23 Enigma dates and 4 jazz and piano dates for fans to choose between.
+There will be 23 Enigma dates and four jazz and piano dates for fans to choose between.

 Bill Hornbuckle, who is president of MGM Resorts International, told People in a statement that he is very excited to be working with such a popular artist.